USFWS/secas/workshops.md

 In May, we are hosting a series of 1.5-hour workshops via Zoom to review the draft Blueprint across different state groupings and subregions across the Southeast.
 Please note, some workshops are repeated to account for scheduling conflicts--_please only register for one workshop for a given area (the content will be the same in both)_.

 <ul>
-  <li>For more information about what changes you can expect to see with the 2022 update to the Southeast Blueprint, take a look at [this blog by SECAS Science Coordinator, Rua Mordecai](https://secassoutheast.org/2021/07/30/Progress-toward-a-more-consistent-Southeast-Blueprint-in-2022.html).</li>
+  <li>For more information about what changes you can expect to see with the 2022 update to the Southeast Blueprint, take a look at <a href="https://secassoutheast.org/2021/07/30/Progress-toward-a-more-consistent-Southeast-Blueprint-in-2022.html">this blog by SECAS Science Coordinator, Rua Mordecai</a>.</li>
-  <li>Would you like more information about the history of the Blueprint and how it is developed?
-[Explore the Blueprint page of the SECAS website](http://secassoutheast.org/blueprint) or reach out to [Blueprint User Support staff in your area](http://secassoutheast.org/staff).</li>
+  <li>Would you like more information about the history of the Blueprint and how it is developed? <a href="http://secassoutheast.org/blueprint">Explore the Blueprint page of the SECAS website</a> or reach out to <a href="http://secassoutheast.org/staff>Blueprint User Support staff in your area</a>.</li>
   <li>Have questions about the workshops?
-Contact [hilary_morris@fws.gov](mailto:hilary_morris@fws.gov).</li>
+Contact <a href="mailto:hilary_morris@fws.gov">hilary_morris@fws.gov</a>.</li>
   <li>Unable to attend any of the scheduled workshops?
 There will be an alternative way to provide feedback once the draft Blueprint is available online by the end of April.
-Stay tuned for more information, or reach out to one of [our Blueprint User Support staff](http://secassoutheast.org/staff) in the meantime.</li>
+Stay tuned for more information, or reach out to one of <a href="http://secassoutheast.org/staff>our Blueprint User Support staff</a>in the meantime.</li>
   </ul>